First released in 2009, this Hubble image of the day shows Stephan’s Quintet.

 The image, taken in visible and near-infrared light, showcases WFC3’s broad wavelength range.
 The colors trace the ages of the stellar populations, showing that star birth occurred at different epochs, stretching over hundreds of millions of years.
 The camera’s infrared vision also peers through curtains of dust to see groupings of stars that cannot be seen in visible light.

-NGC 7319, at top right, is a barred spiral with distinct spiral arms that follow nearly 180 degrees back to the bar.
+NGC 7319, at the top right, is a barred spiral with distinct spiral arms that follow nearly 180 degrees back to the bar.
 The blue specks in the spiral arm at the top of NGC 7319 and the red dots just above and to the right of the core are clusters of many thousands of stars.
 Most of the Quintet is too far away even for Hubble to resolve individual stars.

 Continuing clockwise, the next galaxy appears to have two cores, but it is actually two galaxies, NGC 7318A and NGC 7318B.
 Encircling the galaxies are young, bright blue star clusters and pinkish clouds of glowing hydrogen where infant stars are being born.
 These stars are less than 10 million years old and have not yet blown away their natal cloud.
 Far away from the galaxies, at right, is a patch of intergalactic space where many star clusters are forming.

-NGC 7317, at bottom left, is a normal-looking elliptical galaxy that is less affected by the interactions.
+NGC 7317, at the bottom left, is a normal-looking elliptical galaxy that is less affected by the interactions.

-Sharply contrasting with these galaxies is the dwarf galaxy NGC 7320 at upper left.
+Sharply contrasting with these galaxies is the dwarf galaxy NGC 7320 at the upper left.
 Bursts of star formation are occurring in the galaxy’s disc, as seen by the blue and pink dots.
 In this galaxy, Hubble can resolve individual stars, evidence that NGC 7320 is closer to Earth.
 NGC 7320 is 40 million light-years from Earth.
 The other members of the Quintet reside about 300 million light-years away in the constellation Pegasus.

 These more distant members are markedly redder than the foreground galaxy, suggesting that older stars reside in their cores.
 The stars’ light also may be further reddened by dust stirred up in the encounters.